Ken has the right combination of legal and bike experience to champion recovery for cyclists injured by unsafe drivers.

 Contact Ken today:

-Attorney Kenneth Knabe of Brown and Szaller LPA. is a major sponsor of the Spin-Litzler and Case Western Reserve University road race teams, as well as VeloFemme, a women's organization dedicated to promoting women’s cycling and education.
-He is co-author of the bike law section for bikecleveland.org - a grass roots bicycle organization promoting bicycle access, education and rights.
+Attorney Kenneth Knabe of Knabe, Brown & Szaller is a co-sponsor of the Spin-Litzler road race teams, as well as VeloFemme, a women's organization dedicated to promoting women’s cycling and education.
+He is co-author of the "BIKES AND THE LAW" section for bikecleveland.org - a grass roots bicycle organization promoting bicycle access, education and rights.
 He also is a member of many cycling clubs, including the Lake Erie Wheelers, the Akron Bicycle Club, Ohio City Bike Co-Op and Bike Friendly Lakewood.

 Jackie Palmer, RN

-Our help center provides important information for cyclists regarding road safety, including rights and responsibilities and what to do if you are a victim of a bicycle accident caused by a careless driver.
+Our Bike Accident Help Center provides important information for cyclists regarding road safety, including bike riders rights and responsibilities, including what to do if you are injured in a bike accident caused by a careless driver.

-What is the history of bicycling accidents and the law?
+What is the history of bike accidents and the law?

 In the 1890s, the bicycle evolved to its modern form with the pneumatic tire and chain drive creating a bicycle boom.
 Cyclists then first asserted a legal right to use the road setting up the first battle between the cyclist, horses, horse drawn carriages and pedestrians.
 An 1887 NY State law established that bicycles are “carriages” entitled to the same rights and restrictions on the road as carriages.